top of page

 "As it stands, predictions of the short squeeze potential range from $10,000 per share, to $100million per share - with evidence suggesting there is no theoretical ceiling on what the price could climb to."

-The GameStop events, often referred to as the "GameStop short squeeze," span from 2019 to the present and involve a complex series of financial manoeuvres, market dynamics, and social media influence that culminated in a dramatic stock market phenomenon.
+The GameStop Saga events, often referred to as the "GameStop short squeeze," span from 2019 to the present and involve a complex series of financial manoeuvres, market dynamics, and social media influence that culminated in a dramatic stock market phenomenon.

-Gamestop 2019-2020: The Background
+Gamestop Saga 2019-2020: The Background

 GameStop, a brick-and-mortar video game retailer, had been struggling for years due to the rise of digital game distribution and competition from online retailers.
 By 2019, its stock price had significantly declined, reflecting its poor financial health and the market's expectation of further decline.

-Gamestop Mid-2020: The Spark
+Gamestop Saga Mid-2020: The Spark

 In mid-2020, several factors began to converge that would set the stage for the short squeeze.
 Firstly, Ryan Cohen, co-founder of the pet e-commerce company Chewy, purchased a significant stake in GameStop and joined its board.
 This move was perceived positively by some investors who believed Cohen could help turn the company around by steering it towards a more digital and e-commerce-focused future.

-Social Media Influence Around Gamestop
+Social Media Influence Around Gamestop Saga

 Around the same time, discussions about GameStop began to gain traction on the subreddit r/WallStreetBets.
 This online community of retail investors often discusses high-risk, high-reward trades.
 Some members noticed that GameStop was heavily shorted by institutional investors, with short interest (the percentage of a company's shares that are being shorted) exceeding 100% of its total shares available for trading.
 This high short interest indicated that there was a significant bet against GameStop’s future success.

-Gamestop Late 2020: Momentum Builds
+Gamestop Saga Late 2020: Momentum Builds

 As more users on r/WallStreetBets started to buy GameStop shares and call options (which provide the right to purchase shares at a set price before a certain date), the stock price began to rise.
 This increase put pressure on short sellers, who started to experience losses.
 To mitigate these losses, some short sellers began buying shares to cover their positions, which pushed the stock price even higher—a phenomenon known as a "short squeeze."

-Gamestop January 2021: The Explosion
+Gamestop Saga January 2021: The Explosion

 By January 2021, the situation reached a tipping point.
 The stock price skyrocketed from around $20 at the beginning of the month to an intraday high of $483 on January 28, 2021.
 This dramatic increase was fuelled by a combination of retail investors from r/WallStreetBets and other social media platforms, a gamma ramp of option calls, and algorithmic trading systems reacting to the rapid volatile price movements.